thescientist13/greenwood-starter-presentation/README.md

 > _Remember, you can always add your own HTML and <style> tags right into markdown.
 Additionaly, Greenwood also supports ad-hoc and one off imports of CSS and JS via [frontmatter imports]() for extra customization!_

 ### Theming and Design System
-The following "global" variables are provided to you to customize and override using [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).
+The following global variables are provided to you to customize and override using [CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

 ```css
 :root {